CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 }), "bottom-right")
 ```

 A particularly interesting control object to add is [`GeolocateControl`](https://www.mapbox.com/mapbox-gl-js/api/#geolocatecontrol).
 This uses the capabilities of the browser to track its physical location.
+You can just add this to the bottom of your code.

 ```javascript
 my_map.addControl(new mapboxgl.GeolocateControl({